 29.4.
-For purposes of this article, sick leave is defined to mean the absence of an Employee because of illness or injury, exposure to a contagious disease, attendance upon a member of the immediate family, provided no Employee, unless officially assigned to special duty, shall be granted paid sick leave for any injury or illness resulting from any gainful employment on any job which is subject to the provisions of the workers' compensation laws of any state, other than regular city employment.
+For purposes of this article, sick leave is defined to mean the absence of an Employee because of illness or injury, exposure to a contagious disease, and/or attendance upon a member of their immediate_Immediate_family_Family who is ill or injured, provided no Employee, unless officially assigned to special duty, shall be granted paid sick leave for any injury or illness resulting from any gainful employment on any job which is subject to the provisions of the workers' compensation laws of any state, other than regular city employment.

 Immediate Family.
-For the purposes of this section, immediate family is defined to include only any parent, stepparent, child, stepchild, brother, stepbrother, sister, stepsister, spouse, grandparent, grandchild, son-in-law, daughter-in-law, brother-in-law, sister-in-law, mother-in-law, father-in-law, grandparent-in-law, or ward or legal dependent of the Employee.
+For the purposes of this section, immediate family is defined to include only any parent, stepparent, child, stepchild, brother, stepprother, sister, stepsister, spouse, grandparent, grandchild, son-in-law, daughter-in-law, brother-in-law, sister-in-law, mother-in-law, father-in-law, grandparent-in-law, or ward or legal dependent of the Employee.